AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 **Results**: Due to the flat geometry of the new insert, flocs built up from the beginning of the experiment, allowing only a small jetstream of water+flocs to flow through the very center of the recirculator.
 During the first hour of experimentation, the floc buildup at the bottom was growing at a rate of 1/2" every 10 minutes all around in the 1" diameter sedimentation tank.
 There were no initial signs of floc blanket formation so the experiment was stopped after 1 hour.
 [Table of Contents](#table-of-contents)

 #### Experiment 16
 **Description**: The flat bottom geometry was modified to have a conical shape in order to allow for better resuspension of built-up flocs aggregating at the bottom of the sedimentation tank.
-Experiment 15 was run at 3 mm/s using tank A with a system coagulant dosage of 4.5 mg/L.
+Experiment 15 was run at 3 mm/s with a system coagulant dosage of 4.5 mg/L.

 **Results**: While there seemed to have a more stable floc blanket in the recirculator, this experiment was also a failure.
 Flocs still built up at the bottom of the tank.
 It is hypothesized that a ring of flocs and coagulant larger than the drilled hole in the insert prevents the flocs from reaching the hole for resuspension, causing buildup.
 [Table of Contents](#table-of-contents)

+[INSERT PICTURE HERE]

-###Future Work
+### Future Work
 The cause of floc blanket decay and thus system failure has yet to be determined.
 Future work will focus on verifying pump speed calculations for the water pump.
 Coagulant dosage will be experimentally adjusted in order to obtain the formation of a floc blanket.
 More immediately, experiments running at an upflow velocity of 2 mm/s will be tested with a lower coagulant dosage. <!--How are you planning on updating coagulant dosing?
 Trial and error or through calculations?-->

 **INCLUDE INFORMATION ABOUT NEW SED TANK DESIGN TO INVENT WITH JET REVERSER CAPABILITIES.
 TALK ABOUT MODIFYING THE SED TANK DESIGN THAT TIM HELPED US MAKE**
 -talk about the ring that forms

-###Calculations
+### Calculations
 We have written code in Python for calculating the system flow rate, water pump speed, coagulant concentration, and coagulant pump speed given an upflow velocity and other parameters.<!--Are functions to do this available in aguaclara_research?
 If not consider adding them, as these would be generally applicable to most particle removal teams -->

 The calculations in the "Current coagulant dosage calculations" section of our code differ from those of previous HRS teams in that the coagulant pump speed is the quotient of the desired flow rate of coagulant (mL/s) divided by the volume pumped per revolution by the coagulant pump (mL/rev), rather than the desired flow rate of coagulant (mL/s) divided by the flow rate of the coagulant pump (mL/s).